Most growth leaders are not short of ideas.

 As decision-making centralises, learning slows.

-This is why many organisations stall after early success.
+This is why many organizations stall after early success.
 The very structures that once enabled scale begin to suppress adaptability.

 Growth doesn’t fail because the market changes.
-It fails because the organisation cannot change fast enough without increasing risk exposure.
+It fails because the organization cannot change fast enough without increasing risk exposure.

 This Is an Operating-Model Choice